Our dog truck is a 1998 Ford Expedition, while our

 West Epoxy to seal the floors of the dog boxes.
 Acadia's

-box has a boot tray bottom, which gives good security
+box had a boot tray bottom, which gives good security

 against accidents and can be easily removed.
 The other

-boxes have bath tub mats on the floor to contain dirt
+boxes had bath tub mats on the floor to contain dirt

 The upper boxes are shorter than the rear boxes.